 What are your opening hours?

-The Centre is open 365 days a year!
+We are open to guests 7-days a week 365 days a year!

 When do programme bookings open?